 Additional information about the faculty policy on news releases and press conferences can be found in the Faculty Handbook, Section I.C.

 - III.
 News Releases

-All news releases must be coordinated through UCM to assure accurate, consistent and timely delivery of the institution's communication, and to avoid undue competition for media attention.
+All news releases must be coordinated through UCM, with approved exceptions, to assure accurate, consistent and timely delivery of the institution's communication, and to avoid undue competition for media attention.

 - IV.
 News Conferences